ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 > Why do we need to use the **echo** BASH command to print the contents of a variable to the screen?
 {: .discussion}

-The simple "on the fly" form of creating arrays in BASH is very convienient.
+The simple shorthand form of creating arrays in BASH is very convienient.
 More powerfully, we can use the **declare** command to create both indexed and associative arrays in BASH.

 First, we will create an indexed array in both the R and BASH languages: